 Elmgreen & Dragset have brought Van Gogh’s Ear to New York

 The Fifth Avenue entrance to the Rockefeller Center in New York has been transformed with a large-scale work of modern art created by artist duo Michael Elmgreen and Ingar Dragset.
 Van Gogh’s Ear is an outdoor sculpture that takes the form of an ear and a sitting upright swimming pool at the same time.
 This 30-foot-high construction stands out as a surreal object re-positioned into the surroundings of modern urban life, business centers, skyscrapers, and tourists.
 Being uprooted from its usual environment, it seems like an absolutely foreign object that has somehow managed to land in the center of New York.
 This interesting outdoor sculpture can be viewed till June 3, 2016.

 11,500-acre park of large sculptures will be opened in Montana

 Another outdoor sculpture park opens its doors to the public in the Beartooth Mountains on June 17.
-Seven large sculptures by such modern artists like Ensamble Studio, Stephen Talasnik, Patrick Dougherty, and Mark di Suvero have been already installed in the rugged canyons outside the town of Fishtail, Montana.
+Seven large sculptures by such modern artists as Ensamble Studio, Stephen Talasnik, Patrick Dougherty, and Mark di Suvero have been already installed in the rugged canyons outside the town of Fishtail, Montana.
 Another two works will be placed right before the park opening.
-One of the most interesting sculptures is the Beethoven’s Quartet created by Di Suvero in 2003.
+One of the most interesting sculptures is Beethoven’s Quartet created by Di Suvero in 2003.
 It represents a large-scale work of modern art made of steel that additionally produces varying sounds if you strike it with a rubber mallet.
 It’s interesting that all of the exhibited sculptures are 1-2 miles away from each other so that visitors will hike to them taking special electric shuttles to preserve the pristine landscape.
 This park of large sculptures and live music is only accessible to 100-150 visitors per day and will close during winter.